The Global Obsession: Top 5 K-Dramas That Won Over the World (2026 Edition)

 • The Hook: A wealthy South Korean heiress accidentally paraglides into North Korea and is hidden by a stoic, honorable North Korean army officer.

-• Cultural Insight: It highlighted the longing for peace and unification, which remains a poignant subject for the Korean people.
+• Cultural Insight: It highlighted the deep longing for peace and unification, which remains a poignant subject for the Korean people.

 3. Kingdom (킹덤) – The Historical Zombie Phenomenon